IntegralDefense/ACE/docs/analyst-orientation.rst

 First, observables are anything an analyst might "observe" or take note of during an investigation or when performing Alert Triage.
 For instance, an ip address is an observable and a file name is a different type of observable.
 Some more observable types are: URLs, domain names, usernames, file hashes, file names, file paths, email address, and yara signatures.

-Moving on, ACE knows what kind of analysis to perform for a given observable type and how to correlate the value of an observable accross all availble data sources.
+Moving on, ACE knows what kind of analysis to perform for a given observable type and how to correlate the value of an observable across all available data sources.
 In the process of correlating observables with other data sources, ACE will discover more observables to analyze and correlate.

 When an ACE Alert is created from an initial detection point, the Alert's 'root' level Observables are found in the output of that initial detection.
 ACE then gets to work on those root observables.
 An ACE Alert's status becomes complete when ACE is done with its recursive analysis, correlation, discovery, and relational combination of Observables.
-The final result is an ACE Alert with intuitive context ready for the human analyst's consumption.
+The result is an ACE Alert with intuitive context ready for the human analyst's consumption.

 The figure below is meant to give a visual representation ACE's recursive observable analysis and correlation.